ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 When the character sets of the source and destination databases are different during migration, character data types(CHAR, VARCHAR) require length conversion.
 For example, if the source database is set to the MS949 character set that requires a maximum of 2 bytes per character storage, and the target database is set to the UTF8 character set that requires 3 bytes per character, the character data of the target database is required to migrate without truncation.
 The size of the type should be 1.5 times the original.

-Migration Center automatically performs this length conversion, and the length correction formula for character data types is as follows.
+Migration Center automatically performs this length conversion, and the length correction formula for character data types and the calculation formula for the correction factor are as follows.

 ```
 Dest.
 Size = Ceil(Correction Factor * Src.
 Size)